Setting the HR standard

 The time is right for a post-nominal that signifies to business the professionalism of the HR person they are employing.
 Hopefully, the HR profession will take it up and take pride in it.

 Jim Bailey LFAHRI, AHRI's inaugural National President

 AHRI, in partnership with senior members of the HR profession, need to champion certification as a means to recognise the quality of the professionals in the field and to continue to lift the contribution of the HR profession in enabling business success.

 Grant Kerswell FAHRI, HR Director, Broadspectrum

-The post What are the top skills you need to get to be a HRD? appeared first on HRM online.Read more on HRM online
+The post Why even the most senior HR professional should get certified appeared first on HRM online.Read more on HRM online